Annuity vs CD

 The big difference: a CD is a short-term savings tool.
 An annuity is built for long-term retirement income.
 But what really costs you money is what happens when the term ends.

-When a CD matures, your rate resets to whatever the bank offers that day.
-In a falling-rate environment, that means:
+When a CD matures, its rate resets to whatever the bank offers that day.
+That has a few implications:

-With a fixed or fixed indexed annuity, the rate you lock in today stays in place for the life of the contract.
-If rates drop and they are dropping your annuity keeps performing at the original terms.
+With a fixed or fixed indexed annuity, the terms you lock in today stay in place for the life of the contract.
+If rates later fall, the contract keeps performing under its original terms; if rates rise, you're locked at the older terms until the contract ends — a trade-off that cuts both ways.

 But the real advantage is not just the rate.
 It is what the rate does over time: